-The answer of this question is simple - scalability.
-While all of these tools are absolutely amazing in their own right, none of them have the limitless potential that a site powered by WordPress has.
+The answer to this question is simple - scalability.
+While all of these tools are amazing in their own right, none of them have the limitless potential that a site powered by WordPress has.

 Webflow is amazing for building visual-focused marketing websites, but beyond that, their dominance quickly fades.